hermit-os/rftrace/README.md

 ```

 #### Any other kernel
-Unfortunately, there is no way to communicate a fixed, different compilation-target to the backend.
-There is an open cargo issue for allowing arbitrary environment variables to be set: [Passing environment variables from down-stream to up-stream library](https://github.com/rust-lang/cargo/issues/4121)

-For RustyHermit there is a workaround with the `autokernel` feature, which can easily be extended to other targets.
-Outside of this, you can also set a custom target by setting the environment variable `RFTRACE_TARGET_TRIPLE` to your wanted triple.

-Other backend features which might be of interest are:
+Backend features which might be of interest are:
 - `interruptsafe` - will safe and restore more registers on function exits, to ensure interrupts do not clobber them.
 Probably only needed when interrupts are instrumented.
 Can be disabled for performance reasons.